Chameleover/Python-Projects/README.md

-create object for each website create class NewsArticle and create object for each article store news article in iterable data structure, and iterate over them to check for keywords if at least 5 keywords in article append it to output. send the output to given email error handling test cases
+create object for each website create class NewsArticle and create object for each article store news article in iterable data structure, and iterate over them to check for keywords if keyword found, add the article to a new dictionary. send the output to given email error handling test cases